nicolopinci/deepgravilens/README.md

 * Create a ```models``` folder in the main directory, and put the content of ```models.zip``` in there
 * Create a ```results``` folder in the main directory, and create the subfolders ```lsst_data```, ```des_deep_data```, ```real_des_deep```, ```full_data```, and ```high_cad_data``` in there

+The simulated data sets were obtained using deeplenstronomy, similarly to the ones presented [here](https://doi.org/10.5281/zenodo.5425726).
+The real data set was obtained using [NoirLab Astro Data Lab services](https://datalab.noirlab.edu/).

 ## Training